Top Things to Do in Toronto for the Holidays

 For the most iconic holiday window displays in the city, take the subway down to Queen station where the flagship Hudson’s Bay store location rivals Macy’s in New York with functioning train sets, mechanical mice and moving Santas.

 When November and December roll around, the Bloor-Yorkville neighbourhood and its “Mink Mile” becomes the place to go for upscale holiday shopping.
 Even if you don’t have the budget to spend on Bloor-Yorkville’s price tags, it’s fun to simply window shop and admire the festive displays.
-While you’re in the neighbourhood, drop into the Gardiner Museum for its fabulous 12 Trees of Christmas exhibition with trees decorated by top designers from Hermes, Holt Renfrew and more.
+While you’re in the neighbourhood, drop into the Gardiner Museum for its fabulous 12 Trees of Christmas exhibition with trees decorated by a variety of top designers.

 A striking blue LED tree atop a bridge spanning Yonge Street is the centerpiece of the Rosedale Main Street Cavalcade of Lights that runs a few blocks north of Bloor Street.
 Be sure to include a visit to the restored historic North Toronto train station (now converted to a store) when you’re in the area.